-A contractor website books jobs when it loads in under a second on mobile, puts a phone number and clear offer above the fold, dedicates a page to each town and service, and shows real photos and reviews.
-Homeowners decide in seconds, so the site’s job is speed, trust, and an effortless path to call — not a slideshow or a long company history.
+A contractor website books jobs when it loads in under a second on mobile, puts a phone number and quote path above the fold, gives each town and service its own page, and shows real photos and reviews.
+Four live Built With Dias builds prove the standard is reachable: McDonald Tree Service, McDumpsters Disposal, Statement Junk Removal, and EMI Irrigation all score 98 to 100 on Lighthouse.
+Homeowners decide in seconds, so speed and an easy path to call are what win the job.

 Speed and mobile come first